H&M Has Stopped Airbrushing Its Bikini Models – But Has It Gone Far Enough?

 H&M YOU'RE DOING AMAZING SWEETIE pic.twitter.com/3HjNzJHB7r

-However, some suggested there is still a long way to go until brands like H&M are truly representative of all women, highlighting the fact that all the models are still slim and conventionally attractive, and that there is little cellulite shown.
+However, some suggested there was a long way to go until brands like H&M are truly representative of all women, highlighting the fact that all the models are slim and conventionally attractive and that there is little cellulite on show.

 H&M didn't airbrush out some very skinny models' stretch marks and arm hairs and people are saying it's amazing.
 The bar for what we celebrate as progressive in ad campaigns is so low.
 Maybe cast a model who reflects the size of the average woman? https://t.co/8auqyuSkpG— Rebecca Sullivan (@beck_sullivan) July 26, 2018